How To Feed A Loon

 It all starts with yeast.
 You can go with Instant Rise Yeast or Active Dry Yeast, which is our choice for this recipe.
 Start activating the yeast in warm milk, about 105°F to 115°F.

-EXPERT TIP: Most commercial yeast will have a shelf life for 2 years.
+EXPERT TIP: Most commercial yeast will have a shelf life of 2 years.
 Check the packaged date on the package or the container.
 Although yeast that is two years old will most likely still be just fine, seek out packages with the most recent date.
 This will ensure your yeast is active.

 A small glass bowl of yeast bubbling in warm milk.